-The Wilmington Board of Selectmen laid out a plan during their Monday meeting to form a committee that will shape the development of Yentile Farm.
+The Wilmington Board of Selectmen laid out a plan during their Monday meeting to form a committee that will shape the .

-In a letter to his fellow selectmen, chairman Mike Newhouse recommended board members combine to form a committee that will help decide exactly how the 9 Cross Street property that was recently purchased by the town will be used.
+In a letter to his fellow selectmen, chairman Mike Newhouse recommended board members combine to form a committee that will help decide exactly how the that was will be used.

 Newhouse suggested, and board members agreed, that the committee will be made up of one member appointed by each selectmen, one member appointed by Town Manager Michael Caira, Caira or a designee of his choice, Public Works Superintendent Don Onusseit or a selection of his choice, the Recreation Director, the Planning and Conservation Director, the Health Director, and one member of the Board of Selectmen designated by Newhouse.